SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ## Appendix 2.4 Tests
 ### Test Cases
-Can be found as TestCases.pdf????
-TODO:add this to the appendix
-### Test Cases Result
-Can be found as ......
-TODO:add this to the appendix\
+Can be found as Tests.xlsx

 ## Appendix 3.1 Source Code
 ### AuthController.cs